edited on September 13th, 2023 at 08:44 pm

 I appreciate the candid and personal nature of the storytelling and the insights into Eris‘ life and career.
 He is an honest person and has quite a lot to tell.

-The writing style is good, I really enjoyed reading through his journey here, even with the dialogues, which can be quite a lot, but it was fine for me.
+The writing style is good.
+I enjoyed reading through his journey here, even with the dialogues, which can be quite a lot, but it was fine.

-But I’d rather say that it’s a good thing of him talking about it.
-Because only through talking, people can made aware of the risk of drug use and it’s abuse.
-And that it’s not only the “adults’ talking” but at least they are reasonable.
+But I’d rather say it’s a good thing of him talking about it.
+Only through talking can people be made aware of the risk of drug use and its abuse.
+And it’s not only the “adults talking,” but at least they are reasonable.

 Final thoughts

-The writing style and it’s dialogues were pretty easy to follow.
-Marcel documented his journey well and published an excellent structured insight to this teenage version of him.
+The writing style and its dialogues were pretty easy to follow.
+Marcel documented his journey well and published an excellent structured insight into this teenage version of himself.

 Regardless of one’s opinions on Eris and his lifestyle choices.
 For me, “MontanaBlack” offers a fascinating glimpse into the world of a struggling teenager and how he made it through.
-It clearly shows that you can get out of it, as long as you really want it.
+It shows that you can get out of it as long as you want.

 Have you read this one?
 Do you plan to?
 What are your thoughts?
 Let me know in the comments!